TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 - Tools: Solidity, Python, Hardhat

 ### 2. [Triangular Scanner](./TriangleArb/)
-- Description: Real-time triangular arbitrage scanner comparing Base pools on Uniswap and Sushi.
+- Description: Real-time triangular arbitrage scanner comparing different liqudity pools on basenet.
-- Note: Still in dev – outputs shown, source partially redacted
+- Includes images of data logs and screenshots of terminal output.
+- Used Bolt AI and Copilot

 ### 3. [What is a Flashloan](./Arbitrage%20Trading.pdf)
 - Description: Lucid chart explaining what a flash loan is and its use cases.